SukiYume/DRAFTS/README.md

 ## <div align="center">Usage</div>

 The training code for our object detection and classification models is contained in the `BinaryClass` and `ObjectDet` folders.
-Training data and pre-trained models are available on [Hugging Face](https://huggingface.co/TorchLight/DRAFTS).
+Training data and pre-trained models are available on HuggingFace [DRAFTS-Data](https://huggingface.co/datasets/TorchLight/DRAFTS) and [DRAFTS-Model](https://huggingface.co/TorchLight/DRAFTS).

 The required packages are listed in the `requirements.txt` file.